About us

 PASHA Bank is one of Azerbaijan's leading corporate banks.
 Established in 2007, we offer all major financial services, including investment banking, trade financing and asset management to a range of clients, from large corporates to small and medium enterprises.
 The Bank particularly works closely with companies operating in the non-oil sectors of the economy, including agriculture, transportation, construction and retail, which are vital for helping Azerbaijan to diversify its economy.

-PASHA Bank is the largest private bank in Azerbaijan by total equity, and one of the top 3 private banks by assets.
-As of 30 December, 2022, the Bank's consolidated assets exceeded AZN* 9,218 million, while its total capital amounted to AZN 648 million.
+PASHA Bank is the one of the top 3 banks by assets in Azerbaijan.
+As of June 30, 2025, based on consolidated figures, the Bank’s capital amounted to AZN 963 million, while the total assets reached AZN 9,317 million.
 More detailed information on the Bank's financial figures can be found in the ‘Financial reports’ section.

-PASHA Bank is headquartered in Baku and has a total of 5 business centres, 3 branches and 1 FX office across Azerbaijan.
+PASHA Bank is headquartered in Baku and has a total of 5 business centres, 3 branches across Azerbaijan.
 In 2013, we opened our first office in Georgia and office in Turkey in 2014.
 Our long-term regional vision envisages creating interconnected banking operations that will facilitate rapidly growing trade and deal flow between Baku, Tbilisi and Istanbul, the three most vibrant markets of the region.

 By operating on a solid financial base, moving forward with determination and adding value to the future of both its customers and employees, PASHA Bank Turkey aims to be recognized as an international bank.
 The bank is rapidly expanding its activities by providing corporate and commercial banking, investment banking, interregional operations, trade finance, consulting services, local currency exchange operations, leasing and other banking services.